Introduction to XML

 - understanding how XML markup schemas and standards are currently being used in the library community

-This course can be taken as one of six courses needed to earn our Certificate in XML and RDF-Based Systems, and may assume a certain level of background knowledge covered in other courses in the sequence.
+This course can be taken as one of six courses needed to earn our Certificate in XML and RDF-Based Systems, providing a basic foundation for the subsequent courses.

 Robert Chavez holds a PhD in Classical Studies from Indiana University.
 From 1994-1999 he worked in the Library Electronic Text Resource Service at Indiana University Bloomington as an electronic text specialist.
 From 1999-2007 Robert worked at Tufts University at the Perseus Project and the Digital Collections and Archives as a programmer, digital humanist, and institutional repository program manager.
 He currently works for the New England Journal of Medicine as Content Applications Architect.
 Interview with Robert Chavez

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.